-Peter is recognised as a leader in the field of criminal law.
+Peter Hughman is recognised as a leader in the field of criminal law.
 He is the firm’s Senior Partner.
-Peter specialises in the highest level of criminal litigation, with particular expertise in complex white collar crime and serious drug conspiracy cases.
-Peter is highly sought after for his advice in appeal cases and has won a series of high profile cases where the client’s previous defence team advised there was no prospect of success.
-Peter has extensive experience in defending cases brought by the Serious Fraud Office, the Crown Prosecution Service, the Financial Conduct Authority (formerly the FSA), and the National Crime Agency (formerly SOCA).
+He specialises in the highest level of criminal litigation, with particular expertise in complex white collar crime and serious drug cases.
+He has won a series of high profile cases where the client’s previous defence team advised there was no prospect of success.
+He has extensive experience in defending cases brought by the Serious Fraud Office, the Financial Conduct Authority (formerly the FSA), and the National Crime Agency (formerly SOCA).

 Peter is a published author (“Just How Just?”
 (Martin Secker & Warburg Ltd) and “Most Unnatural: An Enquiry into the Stafford Case” (Penguin)) and is regularly asked to contribute to a range of criminal law and related matters, including the BBC’s Panorama.